unknown-peter/algorithm-problems/src/main/java/com/algorithm/problems/palindrome_number/palindrome_number.md

 **Follow up:**

-Coud you solve it without converting the integer to a string?
+Could you solve it without converting the integer to a string?